 PCB layout of the H-bridge module

-I would recommend using an integrated circuit such as the DRV8873 instead of this PCB.
+Note: to simplify the design, I would recommend using an off-the-shelf integrated circuit such as the DRV8873 instead of this PCB.

-We also used KiCad to design a PCB to layout the connectors to the LEDs and the power modules.
+We also used KiCad to design a very simple PCB to distribute connectors to the status LEDs and the power modules.

 PCB layout of the logic module